keviiweb/VBS/README.md

 ## Overview

-This repo holds source code for King Edward VII's Venue Booking System and CCA Attendance tracking.
+This repo holds source code for King Edward VII's Website.
 Project is built on top of https://nextjs.org and Chakra-UI to allow easy contributions be it to code or other areas of the website.

 ## Getting Started

 * Install latest (LTS) version of NodeJS
 * Verify your installation by running node -v; npm -v command in your terminal / command line, you should see 2 version outputs
-* Install project dependencies by running npm i from project root Run npm run dev and start building awesome things!
+* Install project dependencies by running npm i from project root
+* Run npm run dev and start building awesome things!

 ## Commands
     npm run clean - Cleans build artifacts